Building a new Astro component? Publish it to npm!

 - … additional files used by the package

-my-project, we create a project with a single package, named
+my-project, creates a project with a single package, named

 my-component, and a